gncdncc/Jackson_Project2/README.md

 - Results: Register successfully

 ### 7 Test_Register_Google.java
-- Test on registration an account by google
+- Test on clicking at the registration an account by google
-- Expected output: Register successfully
+- Expected output: Redirect to the google page
-- Results: Register successfully
+- Results: Redirect to the google page

 ### 8 Test_Register_Line.java
-- Test on registration an account by line
+- Test on clicking at the registration an account by line
-- Expected output: Register successfully
+- Expected output: Redirect to the Line page
-- Results: Register successfully
+- Results: Redirect to the Line page

 ### 9 Test_Register_Facebook.java
-- Test on registration an account by facebook
+- Test on clicking at the registration an account by facebook
-- Expected output: Register successfully
+- Expected output: Redirect to the Facebook page
-- Results: Register successfully
+- Results: Redirect to the Facebook page

 ### 10 Test_Searchbox.java
-- Test on
+- Test on the search box by type the word inthe search box
-- Expected output:
+- Expected output: Display the output after search
-- Results:
+- Results: Can search sucessfuly